Have you ever woken up with your neck stuck and unable to turn or move ? You may have a case of wry neck!

 We can minimise our chances of getting acute wry neck by:

-- making sure that we are sitting correctly whether at our desk or studying
+- making sure that we are sitting correctly whether at our desk or studying, and taking regular breaks, and

 - regularly stretching the neck combined with deep neck flexor exercises